Reimbursable Screening Services Program

 The Consolidated Appropriations Act authorizes up to eight locations through FY 2025.

-Yes, there are two operating RSSP locations at LAX and one at ATL.
-Locations at LGA and JFK are approved but are not yet operational.
+Yes, there are two operating RSSP locations at LAX, one at ATL, and one at JFK.
+The location at LGA is approved but not yet operational.

 Operating:

-The ATL RSSP location began operating in August 2023 as PS’ second RSSP location.
+The ATL RSSP location began operating in August 2023 with the City of Atlanta Department of Aviation and with PS as the operator.
 This location follows the same passenger criteria model used by the PS membership program.

 Approved: